Top Cleveland Magnet Fishing Spots for Beginners

 Check out our How to Start Magnet Fishing: A Beginner’s Guide for all the newbie tips!

-Top Magnet Fishing Spots in Los Angeles
+Top Magnet Fishing Spots in Cleveland

 Why It's Great: This is probably the spot I'd send any first-timer in Cleveland.
 You've got a high-traffic bridge right overhead, sharp river bends where heavy stuff naturally settles, and over a century of steel mills, oil refineries, and shipyards that used this exact stretch of water as their backyard.
 The Cuyahoga was deepened and widened to handle 600-foot freighters, which means a lot of industrial hardware had the opportunity to go overboard.
 The river famously caught fire at least 14 times from industrial pollution, so trust me, stuff accumulated down there.